esteinig/sketchy/README.md

 ### Sketchy evaluation outputs

 Sketchy produces a directory `--output` with the intermediary pipeline data files (`prefix.ssh.tsv` and `prefix.sssh.tsv`).
-For evaluation and prediction output, the primary data file is `prefix.data.tsv` which shows the final prediction for each genomic featur, the determined stability breakpoints in reads (`-1` indicates that breakpoint could not be called) and the median preference score over the evaluated reads:
+For evaluation and prediction output, the primary data file is `prefix.data.tsv` which shows the final prediction for each genomic featur, the determined stability breakpoints in **read indices** (`0` means prediction on the first read, `-1` means that a breakpoint could not be called) and the median preference score over the evaluated reads:

 ```
 feature         prediction      stability       preference